thepython555/scratch-for-sillybillys/docs/CONTRIBUTING.md

 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 * **Include screenshots or animated GIFs** which help you demonstrate the steps or point out the part of BetterDiscord which the suggestion is related to.
-* **Explain why this enhancement would be useful** to most Scratch for Discord users and isn't something that can or should be implemented as a block.
+* **Explain why this enhancement would be useful** to most Scratch for Goobers users and isn't something that can or should be implemented as a block.

 ### Pull Requests